-First, be aware that it only takes a small quantity of oil to make a slick.
+First, be aware that it only takes a small quantity of oil to make a slick on water.
 A drop or two will create an impressive oil slick.
 Many sources can introduce a tiny amount of oil, including:

-- Fish food: Most fish foods have some fat in them.
+- Fish food: Most fish foods have some fat (in the form of oils) in them.

-- Your hands: Everyone has oil in their skin, not to mention the hand lotion we slap on.
+- Hands: Everyone has oil on their skin, not to mention hand lotion they potentially use.

-- The air: Cooking oils aerosolize into the air, which is why kitchen surfaces get greasy.
-If your aquarium is in the next room, the tiny droplets of oil in the air can easily be carried to the tank.
+- The air: Aerosol cooking oils spread throughout the air, which is why kitchen surfaces get greasy.
+If the aquarium is in the next room, the tiny droplets of oil in the air can easily be carried to the tank.